Nick Goiran: Political views

 Goiran identifies as a conservative, saying that human life should be protected "from conception until natural death, and that lifelong marriage between a man and a woman guarantees children their biological birthright of a mother and a father".
 ABC News and The West Australian have described him as a "vocal conservative Christian".
-In his maiden speech to parliament, he said that Labor's plans to decriminalise and regulate prostitution were what prompted him to leave the legal profession and run for parliament.
+In his maiden speech to parliament, he said that Labor's plans to decriminalise and regulate prostitution (similar to the existing laws in New South Wales, Victoria and the territories) were what prompted him to leave the legal profession and run for parliament.
 He put forward the "Swedish model", which makes prostitution legal but buying sex and brothel ownership illegal.
 In August 2013, Goiran spoke out against same-sex marriage in parliament, saying that it could lead to an increase in incest and polygamy.
 Premier and Liberal Party leader Colin Barnett said that Goiran's comments were inappropriate.
 In May 2017, Goiran moved a motion for a parliamentary inquiry into elder abuse.
 He wanted the inquiry to consider whether elder abuse should be made into a specific offense.
+In 2025, he spoke out against efforts by the Labor Party to raise the age of criminal responsibility from 10 to 12 or 14.

+Gender

-In 2019, during a debate on a gender reassignment amendment bill, he said that people considering a sex change should receive "psychological treatment".
+In 2019, during a debate on a gender reassignment amendment bill, Goiran said that people considering a sex change should receive "psychological treatment".
+In March 2023, he voiced his support for Victorian Liberal MP Moira Deeming after she attended the anti-transgender "Let Women Speak" rally, organised by British activist Kellie-Jay Keen-Minshull and attended by neo-Nazis.

+Abortion

-WAtoday had described Goiran as "one of the staunchest pro-life campaigners in WA parliament".
+WAtoday has described Goiran as "one of the staunchest pro-life campaigners in WA parliament".
 He has campaigned for parliament to inquire into the deaths of 27 babies born alive after attempted abortions since 1999.
 In 2017, Goiran tabled in parliament a petition calling for the inquiry signed by 7,243 people.
 In 2021, Goiran was one of three Legislative Council members that opposed a bill to criminalise protesting within 150 m of abortion clinics.
+Goiran opposed a 2023 bill that liberalised Western Australia's abortion laws by removing abortion from the criminal code, removing a requirement for mandatory counselling, removing the need for women to be referred for an abortion by a doctor, and increasing the gestational limit at which additional restrictions apply to abortions from 20 weeks to 23 weeks.
+In December 2024, Goiran spoke at the National Life Summit, sparking concern within the Liberal Party that it could cause abortion to become a talking point in the 2025 election campaign.